Howard Chiam

 VisBug - a GoogleChromeLabs project

 Enable designers to edit any webpage live, in any state.
-An experimental chrome extension project led by Adam Argyle.
+An experimental Chrome extension project led by Adam Argyle.

 Code Tutor - a Google Assistant app